Fortran: Obsolete variants

 Until the Fortran 66 standard was developed, each compiler supported its own variant of Fortran.
 Some were more divergent from the mainstream than others.

 The first Fortran compiler set a high standard of efficiency for compiled code.
 This goal made it difficult to create a compiler so it was usually done by the computer manufacturers to support hardware sales.
 This left an important niche: compilers that were fast and provided good diagnostics for the programmer (often a student).
 Examples include Watfor, Watfiv, PUFFT, and on a smaller scale, FORGO, Wits Fortran, and Kingston Fortran 2.

-Fortran 5 was marketed by Data General Corp in the late 1970s and early 1980s, for the Nova, Eclipse, and MV line of computers.
+Fortran 5 was marketed by Data General Corp from the early 1970s to the early 1980s, for the Nova, Eclipse, and MV line of computers.
 It had an optimizing compiler that was quite good for minicomputers of its time.
 The language most closely resembles FORTRAN 66.

 FORTRAN V was distributed by Control Data Corporation in 1968 for the CDC 6600 series.
 The language was based upon FORTRAN IV.

 Univac also offered a compiler for the 1100 series known as FORTRAN V. A spinoff of Univac Fortran V was Athena FORTRAN.

 Specific variants produced by the vendors of high-performance scientific computers (e.g., Burroughs, Control Data Corporation (CDC), Cray, Honeywell, IBM, Texas Instruments, and UNIVAC) added extensions to Fortran to take advantage of special hardware features such as instruction cache, CPU pipelines, and vector arrays.
 For example, one of IBM's FORTRAN compilers (H Extended IUP) had a level of optimization which reordered the machine code instructions to keep multiple internal arithmetic units busy simultaneously.
 Another example is CFD, a special variant of FORTRAN designed specifically for the ILLIAC IV supercomputer, running at NASA's Ames Research Center.

 IBM Research Labs also developed an extended FORTRAN-based language called VECTRAN for processing vectors and matrices.

 Object-Oriented Fortran was an object-oriented extension of Fortran, in which data items can be grouped into objects, which can be instantiated and executed in parallel.
-It was available for Sun, Iris, iPSC, and nCUBE, but is no longer supported.
+It was available for Solaris, IRIX, NeXTSTEP, iPSC, and nCUBE, but is no longer supported.

 Such machine-specific extensions have either disappeared over time or have had elements incorporated into the main standards.
 The major remaining extension is OpenMP, which is a cross-platform extension for shared memory programming.
 One new extension, Coarray Fortran, is intended to support parallel programming.